mousepawmedia/devdocs/network/source/guides/livecollab.rst

 number.
 Click the dot to view the comment.
 (Don't confuse this with breakpoints, which are red dots to the *left* of the line numbers).

-..
-WARNING:: All of the inline comments will be deleted as soon as the
+..  warning:: All of the inline comments will be deleted as soon as the
     session ends!
 Any comments you want to keep should be written as actual code comments in the file itself, *not* as Inline Comments.